Ezequiel Duran Player Props: Rangers vs. Dodgers

-The Texas Rangers and Ezequiel Duran (.333 slugging percentage over his past 10 games, including one homer), take on starting pitcher Tony Gonsolin and the Los Angeles Dodgers at Globe Life Field, Friday at 8:05 PM ET.
+Ezequiel Duran, with a slugging percentage of .343 in his past 10 games -- including one home run -- will be in action for the Texas Rangers versus the Los Angeles Dodgers, with Bobby Miller on the hill, July 22 at 4:05 PM ET.

-In his previous game he had a hitless performance (0-for-3) against the Rays.
+In his last game he had a hitless performance (0-for-3) against the Dodgers.

 Ezequiel Duran Game Info & Props vs. the Dodgers